Dancing the flamenco, eating tapas & active hiking holidays

 Five islands make up the Balearics – Mallorca, Menorca, Ibiza, Formentera and Cabrera.
 The beautiful island Mallorca is a popular travel destination for holidaymakers worldwide.
 No wonder, because the island in the Mediterranean offers countless fabulous sights, which always tempt you to return.
-You will always find this unique Mediterranean flair: Whether during the impressive hiking tour Mallorca’s Highlights, the hiking holiday Mallorca Finca-Walking with Charm, a hike on the GR 221 Mallorca - Trans Tramuntana, during the hiking holiday Mallorca‘s West Coast with Charm, while taking a break on paradisiacal sandy beaches or during a fabulous traditional meal.
+You will always find this unique Mediterranean flair: Whether during the hiking holiday Mallorca Finca-Walking with Charm, the mountain hiking holiday Mallorca - Along the GR221, the hiking tour Mallorca - Trans Tramuntana, during the hiking holiday Mallorca‘s West Coast with Charm, while taking a break on paradisiacal sandy beaches or during a fabulous traditional meal.
 The neighbouring island of Menorca is a bit more tranquil, but this does not detract from its beauty.
 The ‘Camí de Cavalls’ long-distance hiking trail is a delight for the soul and the eye: Lonely bays, pristine sandy beaches and breathtaking cliffs – Menorca is a true active travel paradise.
 Mallorca and Menorca – the perfect diverse holiday destinations for a hiking tour!

 When we are speaking of multi-faceted locations, the seven main Canary Islands – also known as the ‘Islas Canarias’ - reflect exactly this.
 Located in the eastern central Atlantic, the island paradises offer an almost limitless variety: From wonderful white to fine black sandy beaches, flat to rugged coastlines, quiet to busy villages and cities, as well as unique hiking paths and pilgrimage routes.
 Active and hiking holidaymakers as well as those looking for peace and tranquillity, as well as sun worshippers will find their very own holiday paradise on Tenerife, Lanzarote, El Hierro, Fuerteventura, Gran Canaria, La Gomera or La Palma – all islands with volcanic origin.